 At Momentus Capital, we know that to maximize our impact, we need to first understand it.
-Building and sustaining healthy, inclusive, and equitable communities requires capital and resources – but without measuring outcomes, it’s impossible to develop effective interventions at scale.
+Building and sustaining strong communities requires capital and resources – but without measuring outcomes, it’s impossible to develop effective interventions at scale.

 That’s why we’ve developed a comprehensive Impact Framework to help us track the results of not only our loan offerings but also the capacity-building programs, technical assistance, and tools that make up our continuum of capital (PDF).

-This framework is at the center of our decision-making process as we work toward our mission of helping to build inclusive and equitable communities by providing people access to the capital and opportunities they deserve.
+This framework is at the center of our decision-making process as we work toward our mission of helping to build strong communities by providing people access to the capital and opportunities they deserve.

 So, what are we measuring, and why?